jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     python src/magic.py

   the terminal_ goes back to the command line.
 Success!
-Even though ``magic.py`` does not do anything because there is no code in it, I can successfully run it.
+Even though ``magic.py`` does not do anything because there is no code in it, I can successfully run it because it exists.

 ********************************************************************************************
 test_failure